jobs-at/coding-exercise-frontend/README.md

    * Forking the repository into your github account (preferred).
    * If for whatever reason you do not have a Github account run `git clone https://github.com/jobs-at/coding-exercise.git coding-exercise` to clone the repository to your machine.
 2. Run `cd coding-exercise` to change to the project folder.
+3. Copy the content of `.env.example` to `.env` file.
-3. Run `php artisan serve` to startup the development server.
+4. Run `php artisan serve` to startup the development server.
-4. Open http://localhost:8000/ in your browser.
+5. Open http://localhost:8000/ in your browser.

 ## Frontend development